epfl-ada/ada-2023-project-adapowerup2023/README.md

 **1. Data Cleaning, Preparation and Preliminary Analysis**

+1.1.
+Preprocessing the main dataset
 * Merging datasets and eliminating the ones without reviews **(check)**
-* list of feautures and their quantity
+* list of features and their quantity
-* descriptive statistics - charts
+* descriptive statistics - charts (10

-* Preparing emotions table and related words (table/dataset)
+1.2.
+Preparing emotions table and related words (table/dataset)

 **2. Determining Emotions of Reviews using NLP**

 * Analysis of the review dataset and visualization
    - Calculating wordcount of each review and each beer